carliane101/carliane101.github.io/content/about-us.md

 * Regulatory compliance including workplace safety training and annual drills and exercises
 * Non-technical risk assessment and gaps analysis
 * Preparation of environmental or biological assessments
-* Agency consultations and stakeholder engagement
+* Agency consultations and stakeholder engagements
-* Technical editing and due diligence to secure financial backing
+* Document editing and due diligence to secure financial backing
 * Tracking of the administrative record including agency correspondence and community feedback
-* Litigation support and quality review to ensure documents are written clearly and are legally defensible
+* Litigation support and technical quality review to assure documents are written clearly and are legally defensible
 * Preparation of pollution prevention, spill response, and best management practices plans

 It is our mission to provide seamless environmental consulting support services to clients to help derisk their projects and protect the environment.
 Quality technical work is paramount to avoiding permit/project delays and facilitating expedient reviews by the resource agencies.